Dimev/slsg/README.md

 # Current TODO:
 - have example site also serve as short intro to yassg
-- Relavive paths for the lua file names
 - clippy
-- don't load package lua stdlib, use our own require instead
+- don't load package lua stdlib, use our own require instead (also load own stdlib that way?)
 - code highlighting
 - latex math to mathml(?)
 - subcommands for new, init, cookbook
 - better bibtex parsing
-- markdown (maybe easymark?)
 - tex (as in, parse a subset of latex)
 - finish dev server (mime types, 404 page)
 - config (actually implement 404 page, minify settings)